2 Why Containers?

 2.4 How does this work?

+First, let’s address some terminology and the difference between an “image” and a “container”.
 Images are like a snapshot of a computing environment.
-Its frozen but can accurately depict what’s in the environment.
+It’s frozen but can accurately depict what’s in the environment.
+Think of an image as a recipe that describes how to prepare a specific environment.

 From the image, a container can be built.
+A container is a running instance of an image.
 A container is then where you can work and do science (or other things).
 You can run scripts, interact with files, etc. All the things you would do on your computer, you do in the container.
+But the container acts as a separate and controlled environment, ensuring that the computing environment contains the intended software.
+Think of a container as the meal prepared from the recipe.

 This course’s goal is to make learning containers go down like a spoonful of sugar.